ReCalKV: Low-Rank KV Cache Compression via Head Reordering and Offline Calibration: Methodology

 Next, to improve the fidelity of the low-rank approximation, we calibrate the right factor $\mathbf{R}_v$ by minimizing the approximation error.
 Specifically, we compute the gradient of the approximation error $\mathcal{E}$ with respect to $\mathbf{R}_v$ and set it to zero, allowing us to solve for a more accurate $\mathbf{R}_v$ in closed form:

 This yields an optimal closed-form solution for $\mathbf{R}_v$.
 Together, the calibrated $\mathbf{L}_v$ and $\mathbf{R}_v$ form a refined low-rank approximation of the original Value projection matrix, effectively reducing compression-induced error without incurring any additional inference-time computation.
-The derivation of the calibration objective and the resulting closed-form updates for both $\mathbf{L}_v$ and $\mathbf{R}_v$ are provided in the supplementary material, along with a detailed discussion of its implementation considerations.
+The derivation, closed-form updates for $\mathbf{L}_v$ and $\mathbf{R}_v$, implementation details, related theoretical analysis, and the impact of different calibration datasets and dataset sizes are discussed in the supplementary material.

 \textbf{Matrix Fusion.} After performing SVD and offline calibration on the Value projection matrix, we further optimize the inference efficiency by eliminating unnecessary reconstruction steps.
 Specifically, instead of computing the full Value cache and then applying the output projection matrix $W_o$, we fuse $\mathbf{R}_v$ into $W_o$ to avoid runtime reconstruction.
 We start from the standard attention output: